charlieschwabacher/gestalt/docs/getting-started.md

 `npm install --global gestalt-cli`

 `gestalt-cli` is a module that will help you scaffold new projects and run database migrations.
-Installing it globally with npm will allow you to use the `gestalt` command on the command line.
+Installing it globally with `npm` will allow you to use the `gestalt` command from the command line.

 #### 2) Create your database